 Whether you use a period tracking app, or you go with the flow (no pun intended), depending on where you are in your cycle, you may notice that your cervix is softer during and before ovulation, and not so soft afterwards.
 You may also notice that your cervix sits lower during your period.

 For most, your cervix and the DivaCup never get too close, so keep in mind that they can be friends by association, but not besties that go everywhere together.
 The DivaCup is designed to sit low at the base of the vaginal canal, pointed towards the tailbone, away from the cervix.
 Having trouble imagining how this works?
 Check out our how to video.

 If you find that your cervix sits lower and you want to make sure it can still be distant friends with the DivaCup, it’s important to know that many people with a low cervix find great success with the DivaCup, since it’s designed to sit low.
-If you have any questions about the DivaCup and your cervix, our Consumer Care Team can walk you through it and answer any questions you have.
-They can be reached at email@example.com.
+If you have any questions about the DivaCup and your cervix, our Consumer Support Team can walk you through it and answer any questions you have.
+They can be reached at firstname.lastname@example.org.

 Having a low cervix is often common after multiple births, and can occur naturally as we age.
 We have found insights and support from pelvic health physiotherapists to be incredibly helpful as they are experts in the area of the pelvic floor.
 Be sure to check out our pelvic health blog post to learn more.
 If you have an IUD and are concerned about the DivaCup interfering with the IUD’s strings that from the cervix, we have a blog post that will put your mind at ease, check it out.

 Your Inner Revolution